Ensemble properties of high frequency data and intraday trading rules: Density forecasts and trading signals

-To exploit the non-Markovian character of our model, besides the opening value of the day, $s^l(0)$, we can use the value of, say, the first return of the day $r^l_1$ to condition the subsequent expected evolution of the index.
-Using the model prediction for the joint PDF of the returns [Eq. (\ref{eq_joint_probability})], we can build a conditioned scheme where, for example, the first return is used to condition the successive probability densities:
+To exploit the non-Markovian character of our model, besides the opening value of the day, $s_0^{(l)}$, we can use the value of the first $t_p$ returns of the day, $r_1,\ldots,r_{t_p}$,\footnote{Again, for simplicity dependence on the day $l$ is understood.} to condition the subsequent expected evolution of the index.